hammingweight/spring_on_oci/4_operations/4_1_command_line_tools/README.md

 Note the `--query 'data[*]."public-ip"'` parameter; the `oci` CLI supports a JSON query language known as [JMESPath](https://mespath.org) for extracting data from JSON documents.

-With the IP addresses and if we have the private key needed for SSH access, we can get a shell to the VM.
+With the IP addresses and using the private key needed for SSH access, we can get a shell to the VM.

 ## `SQLcl`
 As part of the [configuration](../../2_configure), we installed a SQL CLI,`SQLcl`, and a "wallet" on the servers.
 It's worth knowing how to use `SQLcl` if you're